itsmedexter/unit09_Developer-Profile-Generator/README.md

 ## Always Under Construction

  1. It was difficult to do, but with help from my tutor, I got an understanding of whats going on with the code.
-He told me first  console log a username from github using axios.
+He gave me a clue to  console log a username from github using axios.
 From there, I was able to see the API information needed.
 Then slowly it was put together.

+ 2. I tried several things on the stars, stargazers, starred, stargazers_count, but I keep getting undefine?
+I see a blank array, that should at least give me 0.

 ### Animation, generated HTML, pdf of profiler